RECIPES

 1. Play 'spooky' games

-Whether you’re entertaining kids or throwing a party for friends, emphasise fun instead of food by organising some traditional Halloween games like broomstick racing or apple bobbing with red-dyed water.
+Whether you’re entertaining kids or throwing a party for friends, emphasise fun instead of food by organising some fun Halloween games like broomstick racing or apple bobbing with red-dyed water.
 Getting people up on their feet equals more incidental activity, too.

 2. Serve a ‘devilish’ dip